STS-67: Middeck Active Control Experiment (MACE)

 On the Middeck, science experiments included the Protein Crystal Growth Thermal Enclosure System Vapor Diffusion Apparatus-03 experiment (PCG-TES-03), the Protein Crystal Growth Single Thermal Enclosure System-02 (PCG-STES-02), the Shuttle Amateur Radio Experiment-II (SAREX-II), the Middeck Active Control Experiment (MACE), the Commercial Materials Dispersion Apparatus Instrumentation Technology Associates Experiments-03 (CMIX-03) and the Midcourse Space Experiment (MSX).

 The Middeck Active Control Experiment (MACE) was a space engineering research payload and activity.
 It consisted of a rate gyro, reaction wheels, a precision pointing payload, and a scanning and pointing payload that produces motion disturbances.
 The goal of the experiment was to test a closed loop control system that could compensate for motion disturbances.
 On orbit, Commander Stephen S. Oswald and Pilot William G. Gregory used MACE to test about 200 different motion disturbance situations over 45 hours of testing during the mission.
 Information from MACE was to be used to design better control systems that compensate for motion in future spacecraft.

 Getaway Special Payloads

 Two Get Away Special (GAS) payloads were also on board.
 They were the G-387 and G-388 canisters.
 This experiment was sponsored by the Australian Space Office and AUSPACE ltd. The objectives were to make ultraviolet observations of deep space or nearby galaxies.
 These observations were made to study the structure of galactic supernova remnants, the distribution of hot gas in the Magellanic Clouds, the hot galactic halo emission, and emission associated with galactic cooling flows and jets.
 The two GAS canisters were interconnected with a cable.
 Canister 1 had a motorized door assembly that exposed a UV telescope to space when opened.
 UV reflective filters on the telescopes optics determine its UV bandpass.
 Canister 2 contained two video recorders for data storage and batteries to provide experiment power.
-It was Space Shuttle Endeavour's longest flight.
+It was Space Shuttle Endeavour's longest flight and the longest flight overall that was not flown by Columbia.